Gavin-Development/GavinBackendDatasetUtils/README.md

 It has minimal optimisation as its only meant to be a temporary measure for compatibility as we transition to BIN format.

 ### Generator
 The last commit adds in the first version of a working data generator.
-It isnt blazing fast (yet) but it will do the trick where system RAM is a limiting factor for loading the dataset.
-It has 2 array exposed to the user (ToSampleBuffer, FromSampleBuffer), it has initialisation and buffer update methods exposed aswell.
+It isn't blazing fast (yet) but it will do the trick where system RAM is a limiting factor for loading the dataset.
+It has 2 array exposed to the user (ToSampleBuffer, FromSampleBuffer), it has initialisation and buffer update methods exposed swell.

 ```python
 Generator = LTD.DataGenerator("./", "To_Samples.BIN", "From_Samples.BIN", 100_000, 69108, 66109, 52, 0)